Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Introduction

 \section{Introduction}

 The success of high precision experiments such as DUNE at Fermilab~\cite{Abi:2018dnh,Acciarri:2015uup} and the T2T-HyperK in Japan~\cite{Abe:2018uyc,hyperk} is predicated on precise determination of the flux of the neutrino beam, incident neutrino energy and their cross sections off nuclear targets.
 A major source of uncertainty in the analysis of neutrino-nucleus interactions is the axial vector form factors of the nucleon and appropriate nuclear corrections.
 Steady improvements in lattice quantum chromodynamics (QCD) calculations are expected to provide first principle results with control over all systematics~\cite{Kronfeld:2019nfb}.
 In this paper, we present high statistics results for the matrix elements of the isovector axial and vector current between ground state nucleons.
 From these we extract the axial, electric, and magnetic form factors and charges that are inputs in the analysis of the charged current lepton-nucleus scattering utilizing electron, muon and neutrino beams.
-Our main results for the form factors are summarized in Eqs.~\eqref{eq:GAPade} and~\eqref{eq:GEMPade}.
+A heuristic parameterization of the form factors for phenomelogical analyses is summarized in Eqs.~\eqref{eq:GAPade},~\eqref{eq:GAz2} and~\eqref{eq:GEMPade}.\looseness-1